Are you familiar with demand generation?

 It’s no secret that a digital and cross-channel presence is a must, and to determine the best channels for you will require research into where your target audience is spending most of their time.

-There are also a few current trends brands should be paying close attention to.
+There are also a few current trends brands should be paying close attention to in–demand marketing.

 Messaging and chatbots, for example.

-Another method you don’t want to ignore is live video.
+Another strategy you don’t want to ignore is live video.

 While video is less interactive by nature, hosting a live video allows you to communicate with your customers through Q&As and other information sessions, and respond to incoming questions and comments in real-time.
 This type of demand marketing makes your brand more approachable and friendly.

-A word to the wise: response quickly to every incoming comment or question, especially those that are negative.
+A word to the wise: respond quickly to every incoming comment or question, especially those that are negative.

 This is an especially effective strategy when it comes to spreading the word about your products or services.

 Why?
 Because it encompasses those two all-important concepts: authenticity and trust.